mjsamberg/courses/courses/dlprograms/devices/9_homeaccess.md

 The Broadband Infrastructure Office, in partnership with the Friday Institute and the NC DMV, conducted a [survey for all NC households](https://www.ncbroadband.gov/north-carolina-broadband-survey) that can be taken by phone, SMS, or online.
 They have also made a [dashboard of the results](https://www.ncbroadband.gov/broadband-survey/broadband-survey-dashboards) available.

 ## Addressing the Homework Gap
+It's not a lack of desire to serve areas, but much of the country still lacks Internet.
+However, many rural areas don't have the customer base who can afford Internet access and running fiber costs an average of $32,000 per mile.
+Internet Providers are for-profit companies - they have to be able to recoup their investment costs to serve an area.

 While there's no "silver bullet" to address the homework gap, many organizations and districts have solutions to help:

 ### Affordable Connectivity Program